 For example: We start at 10.
 We count backwards in ones.
 We end at 5.

-- Sit in a circle and one player starts at 10, next player says 9, next player say 8, etc.
+- Sit in a circle and one player starts at 10, the next player says 9, and the next player says 8, etc.

-- The player who says 5 must hold up a hand.
+- The player who says 5 must hold up their hand.

-- The next player starts again at 10, 9, …. again the player who says 5 must hold up a hand.
+- The next player then starts again at 10, and the next says 9, until we arrive at 5 again…. again the player who says 5 must hold up a hand.
 The next player starts again at 10.

 - The first player to put both hands up (in other words the first player to say the last number in the sequence twice) is the winner.